Barry Windham

 Barry Clinton Windham (born July 4, 1960) is an American retired professional wrestler.
-The son of wrestler Blackjack Mulligan, he is best known for his appearances with the National Wrestling Alliance (NWA) and World Championship Wrestling (WCW).
+The son of wrestler Blackjack Mulligan, he is best known for his appearances with the National Wrestling Alliance (NWA) and the World Wrestling Federation (WWF).

-In NWA/WCW, he was a one-time NWA World Heavyweight Champion, a one-time United States Heavyweight Champion, a one-time Television Champion, a one-time Western States Heritage Champion, a four-time NWA (Mid Atlantic)/WCW World Tag Team Champion and a one-time NWA United States Tag Team Champion with Ron Garvin.
+In NWA/WCW, he was a one-time NWA World Heavyweight Champion, a one-time United States Heavyweight Champion, a one-time Television Champion, a one-time Western States Heritage Champion, a four-time NWA/WCW World Tag Team Champion and a one-time NWA United States Tag Team Champion with Ron Garvin.
 In the WWF, he was a two-time World Tag Team Champion with his brother-in-law, Mike Rotunda.
-On March 31, 2012, Windham was inducted into the WWE Hall of Fame as a member of The Four Horsemen.
+Windham was inducted into the WWE Hall of Fame twice, first in 2012 as a member of The Four Horsemen and then again in 2024 as a member of The U.S. Express.

 Professional wrestling career

 Early years (1979–1984)

-Windham was trained by his father Blackjack Mulligan and popular world champion Harley Race.
-He debuted on November 27, 1979 against J.J.
+Windham was trained by his father Blackjack Mulligan and world champion Harley Race.
+He debuted on November 27, 1979, against his future manager J.J.
 Dillon in San Angelo, Texas when he was 19 years old.
 Much of his early career was in the NWA's Championship Wrestling from Florida territory where Gordon Solie was the head announcer.
 He was a fan favorite for most of the early and middle periods of his career, having great success in singles and tag action.
 Windham had notable feuds with Kevin Sullivan and his army.
 With his brother-in-law Mike Rotunda, Windham formed a tag team in 1984.
 The duo captured the NWA Florida United States Tag Team Championship three times between March and May 1984.